People and Place is Footwork’s programme of support for community innovators, to turn bold ideas into long-term change for their neighbourhoods.

 Aim

-People and Place exists so community innovators can turn their bold ideas into strong, lasting projects, supporting them to:
+People and Place supports community innovators (who are emerging as CADs) to turn their bold ideas into strong, lasting projects.
+It aims to support them to:

 -